sheetal-vartak/Final-Capstone-Project-Predict-Heart-Disease/README.md

 ## Executive Summary

 This project develops a machine learning model to predict cardiovascular (heart) disease using patient health data.
 The goal is to enable **early detection of heart disease risk**, empowering healthcare providers to intervene proactively and improve patient outcomes.
+This project evaluates various modeling algorithms to determine the best way to predict heart didease.

 ---